Start with the Secure Chain as a forwarder or shipper/importer

 Container status

-Per container you can read statuses at 8 critical points.
+For each container, you can read statuses at 8 critical points.
 In the article Start with Cargo Controller Import in the chapter Status information in the cargo screen you can read everything about statuses and which ones are important for you to follow.

 Email notifications

-For each commercial release or authorisation you can set up an email notification.
+For each commercial release or authorisation, you can set up an email notification.
 Read all about this in the article Set up email notifications in Cargo Controller Import

 Nominating and authorising